Written By: Vahid Moradi

 What makes the Patek Philippe wristwatch so incredible is that it was fit for royalty.
 Patek Philippe had so much confidence in the accuracy of their machine that they were willing to present it to a royal figure in one of the first-ever cases of "influencing."

 The most incredible thing about the invention of watches is that, unlike other inventions where there was a single creator, a modern watch is the result of hundreds of years of constant improvement, the collision of multiple cultures, and the perfect storm of opportunity and necessity.
-Watches may be one of the most important technological advancements in human history, and they are still undergoing small evolutionary changes to this day!
+Watches may be one of the most important technological advancements in human history, and they are still undergoing small modern watch changes to this day!
 At CJ Charles we have a wide variety of watches perfect for you and also know how to repair watches.